-1 B-R 1.
-In patients diagnosed with AF who have an estimated annual risk of stroke or thromboembolic events ≥2%, selection of therapy to reduce the risk of stroke should be based on the risk of thromboembolic explainment of whather the AF pattern is presented a provident large standing president. embolism, regardless of whether the AF pattern is paroxysmal, persistent, long-standing persistent, or permanent.
-1-3 1 B-NR In patients with AF at risk for stroke, reevaluation of the need for and choice of stroke risk reduction therapy at periodic intervals is recommended to reassess stroke and bleeding risk, net clinical benefit, and proper dosing.^{4,5} proper dosing.
+COIL LOL RECOMMENDATIONS 1 B-R 1.
+In patients diagnosed with AF who have an estimated annual risk of stroke or thromboembolic events ≥2%, selection of therapy to reduce the risk of stroke should be based on the risk of thrombo- embolism, regardless of whether the AF pattern is paroxysmal, persistent, long-standing persistent, or permanent.
+1-3 1 B-NR In patients with AF at risk for stroke, reevaluation of the need for and choice of stroke risk reduction therapy at periodic intervals is recommended to reassess stroke and bleeding risk, net clinical benefit, and proper dosing.^{4,5} proper dusting.